-Storage Spaces in Windows 8 and 8.1 allow combining multiple hard drives or Solid State drives into one storage pool.
-The drives can be connected via any interface (ATA, SATA, SAS or USB) and you can combine disks that are different in size.
-A Storage Space is actually a virtual disk and it is usable in Windows just like any other hard drive.
+Storage Spaces in Windows 8, 8.1, and 10 allow combining multiple hard disk drives (HDD) or solid-state drives (SSD) into one storage pool.
+The drives can be connected to any interface (ATA, SATA, SAS, or USB) and you can combine disks that are different in size.
+A Storage Space is actually a virtual disk and it is usable in Windows just like any other drive.

-A Storage Space in Windows 8 and 8.1 is always NTFS-formatted and you can set file and folder security or enable Encrypting File System (BitLocker is also supported).
-Windows 8/8.1 also recognize the brand new ReFS format used in Windows Server 2012.
+A Storage Space in Windows 8 and newer is always NTFS-formatted and you can set file and folder security or enable Encrypting File System (BitLocker is also supported).
+Windows 8/8.1/10 also recognize the new ReFS format used in Windows Server 2012.

 Unlike for traditional drives, there is no need to defragment Storage Spaces, or use Check Disk on them.
 If files on a member drive do get messed up (Windows will notify of this immediately), just disconnect and reconnect it.